 Liberty Health Sciences

-As you might expect, Miami residents have access to a significant number of dispensaries.
-Eight of the brands mentioned above have at least one MMTC in Miami.
-Ten organizations have a presence in Tallahassee, while seven have MMTCs in Lakeland.
+As you might expect, Miami residents have access to many dispensaries.
+Eleven of the brands mentioned above have at least one MMTC in Miami-Dade.
+Ten organizations have a presence in Tallahassee, while eight have MMTCs in Lakeland.

-Overall, there are over a dozen dispensaries in the Miami area.
-You should find at least 15 in Jacksonville, while the Bonita Springs region has nine.
+There are 27 dispensaries in the Miami-Dade area.
+You should find 18 in Jacksonville, 11 in Tallahassee, and 10 in the Bonita Springs region.